Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 The TV Tower: Sapporo TV Tower

-A well-known attraction directly in Sapporo is the TV Tower.
-It not only looks beautiful from the outside but also displays the time.
-Its shape resembles that of the Eiffel Tower a bit!
-However, you can not only view it from below but also enjoy the view of Sapporo from the observation deck at the top of the TV Tower.
-The price of 1,000 yen per person was a bit too expensive for us, so we did not visit the observation deck.
+A well-known attraction right in Sapporo is the TV tower.
+It's beautiful from the outside and also shows the time.
+Its shape is a little reminiscent of the Eiffel Tower!
+You can not only look at it from below, but also enjoy the view of Sapporo from an observation platform at the top.
+However, the price of 1,000 yen per person was a bit too expensive for us, so we didn't go up this time.

 Google Maps: https://maps.app.goo.gl/Lcevdjm3Ri9DS4Ug9

 To my surprise, there was a small Christmas market right at the foot of the Sapporo TV Tower!
-In line with the current Advent season, it contributed to a nice and cozy atmosphere.
-There was even German apple wine, roasted almonds, wine and beer from Germany, as well as Eisbein and many other German products and dishes.
-Unfortunately, it was, of course, very expensive compared to the original in Germany.
-However, with the view of the illuminated TV tower, the whole thing already felt very Christmas-like and festive.
+Fitting for the Christmas season, it created a lovely and cozy atmosphere.
+There was even German apple wine, roasted almonds, wine and beer from Germany, as well as Eisbein (pork knuckle) and many other German products and dishes.
+Of course, compared to the original in Germany, it was quite expensive.
+But with the view of the illuminated TV tower, the whole thing felt very Christmasy and festive.

-The Christmas market in Sapporo brings a festive atmosphere
+The Christmas market in Sapporo brings festive cheer

-The Christmas market in Sapporo brings a festive atmosphere
+The Christmas market in Sapporo brings festive cheer

-Otaru is a port city in Hokkaido, located northwest of Sapporo on the Ishikari Bay.
-The city is known, among other things, for its glass production and distilleries.
-Unfortunately, I was not feeling well that day, so my girlfriend set off alone to explore Otaru.
-Particularly interesting here is the canal, lined with converted old warehouses that are now used as cafes and shops.
-You can also take a small canal cruise to see the surroundings.
-Especially in the evening, you have a beautiful view of the illuminated canal.
+Otaru is a port city on Hokkaido, located northwest of Sapporo on the Ishikari Bay.
+The city is known for its glass production and distilleries.
+Unfortunately, I wasn't feeling well that day, so my girlfriend explored Otaru on her own.
+The canal, lined with converted old warehouses now used as cafés and shops, is particularly interesting.
+You can even take a little canal cruise to see the area.
+Especially in the evening, there's a beautiful view of the illuminated canal.

 Google Maps: https://maps.app.goo.gl/6BwTE8P75c3Kj6Pp9